1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine VR Plugin v2.65
+# Unreal Engine VR Plugin v2.7

 Unreal Engine Virtual Reality Pawn and Components plugin for common VR mechanics.
 Can be used for either Blueprint or C++ VR projects.
 All nodes (Blueprint) and Functions (C++) have a range of parameters for full flexibility and compatible with the VIVE Motion Controllers/Room-Scale VR projects.

 Also available in the [Unreal Engine Marketplace](https://www.unrealengine.com/marketplace/vr-pawn-components-plugin)

 Supports both SteamVR/Vive & the Oculus Rift

 ## Latest Release Notes (UE 4.17)
+2.7:
+  - Enable VR Pawn to react/move properly through uneven terrain (VRPawn)
+  - Dedicated node for 360 movement with thumbstick/thumbpad of Motion controllers (Movement component)
+  - Various fixes and polish for Gaze, Movement and VR Pawn

 2.65:
   - Migrated to UE4.17